How to Grow Borax Crystals

 How Long Does it Take the Borax Crystals to Grow?

 The time it takes depends on several factors.
-These includes:
+These include:

 How Long Do Borax Crystals Last?